R74nCom/r74n.codeberg.page/README.md

-# r74ncom.github.io
+# r74n.vercel.app
-GitHub Pages index page for R74n.
+Vercel index page for R74n.

-Much of our GitHub-specific business will be here.
+Much of our Vercel-specific business will be here.